WinVector/vtreat/README.md

     (also called “effects coded”).
 This allows principled use (including smoothing) of huge categorical variables (like zip-codes) when building models.
-This is critical for some libraries (such as ‘randomForest’, which has hard limits on the number of allowed levels).
+This is critical for some libraries (such as `randomForest`, which has hard limits on the number of allowed levels).

   - Rare categorical levels.

     Levels that do not occur often during training tend not to have reliable effect estimates and contribute to over-fit. vtreat helps with 2 precautions in this case.
-First the ‘rareLevel’ argument suppresses levels with this count our below from modeling, except possibly through a grouped contribution.
+First the `rareLevel` argument suppresses levels with this count our below from modeling, except possibly through a grouped contribution.
 Also with enough data vtreat attempts to estimate out of sample performance of derived